rfbergeron/bompiler/doc/IDEAS.md

 - Tags and enumeration constants declared as struct and union members are "hoisted" up into the enclosing scope

+## Minor type checker refactor
+I think part of the reason I get so confused when going through the type checker code, particularly for expressions, is because functions like `types_compatible` and `determine_conversion` are poorly named and not terribly useful.
+Many of the type checker functions for operators do their own checks on the validity of the types of their operands, so having a function check the compatibility of the common type they are converted to after the fact is unnecessary.

+### `types_compatible`
+`types_compatible` should be replaced with a `types_equivalent` function, that determines type equivalence as defined in the standard, and returns a boolean as opposed an enum representing the "degree" of compatibility.

+A new function will be added which determines compatibility as required by the assignment operator, for use in the assignment operator and also for function call arguments.

+Initialization will have its own dedicated function for determining compatibility between symbols and their initializers.
+This function may use the function(s) for determining compatibility for assigment and function call arguments in simple cases, but those functions are not to be dependent on any of the functions for type checking initializers.

+In all other places where `types_compatible` was previously used, the logic for determining the compatibility of expressions will be written directly.

+### `determine_conversion`
+`determine_conversion` should be removed completely.
+Operators which may operate on more than just arithmetic types have their own special rules as to the type of the result, and the behavior is too complicated to be encoded in a single function.

+Functions which operate only on arithmetic types will have a function that performs the usual conversions.
+This function will assume that both of its input types are arithmetic.

+## Declaration refactor
+To accomodate storage class and linkage, the functions handling declarations must be fixed to better reflect the language of the standard and to make them easier to understand.

+For now, I will attempt to use `types_compatible` to determine equivalence of two types, but I am not sure that this function will produce the correct result.
+Type equivalence in the standard only takes into account type specifiers, not type qualifiers or storage class specifiers, so those should be compared separately.

+### External declarations
+External symbols may be declared multiple times, so long as they are defined at most once and their types are considered equivalent.
+If a an external symbol is meant to have internal linkage, the first declaration of the symbol must have the `static` keyword, and so must all subsequent declarations.
+Declarations of symbols with and without the `extern` keyword may be mixed arbitrarily, with the only restriction that an `extern` object must have storage allocated in exactly one other translation unit.

+### Block declarations
+Block symbols may be declared at most once in their scope.
+The exception to this rule is that block symbols with the `extern` keyword may be declared multiple times, but each declaration must use the `extern` keyword.

+### Initialization
+Currently, type checking for initilization reuses the code for type checking assignments.
+This seemed like a good idea at the time, but the type checking for initialization is actually much more complicated than for assignments, so the code would probably be considerably more understandable if I further separated the logic.

 ## Simpler structure handling
 Structure handling could be simplified, removing the need to have a second pass over the declarators of a structure's members.
 In this scheme, the members of a